MemoryMmy/HiVision/README.md

 #### Compile:

+All the source codes are included in **HiVision_code**.
 Run the following command to generate the executable programs:

 > ```shell
+> cd HiVision_code # Go to source directory
-> $ mkdir build # Create a build directory
+> mkdir build # Create a build directory
-> $ cd build # Move into build directory
+> cd build # Move into build directory
-> $ cmake .. # Configure for your system
+> cmake .. # Configure for your system
-> $ make # Generate the executable programs
+> make # Generate the executable programs
-> $ cd .. # Move back to source directory
+> cd .. # Move back to source directory
 > ```

 #### Run& Stop: